-Your MHP has to meet the state's appointment time standards when scheduling an appointment for you to receive services from the MHP.
-The MHP must offer you an appointment that meets the following appointment time standards:
+Your mental health plan has to meet the state's appointment time standards when scheduling an appointment for you to receive services from the mental health plan.
+The mental health plan must offer you an appointment:

-- Within 10 business days of your non-urgent request to start services with the MHP; - Within 48 hours if you request services for an urgent condition; - Within 15 business days of your request for an appointment with a psychiatrist; and, - For ongoing services (following the initial appointment), in a timely manner based on your condition and need for services.
+- Within 10 business days of your non-urgent request to start services with the mental health plan; - Within 48 hours if you request services for an urgent condition; - Within 15 business days of your non-urgent request for an appointment with apsychiatrist; and, - Within 10 business days from the prior appointment for ongoing conditions.